If you ever had a birthday in Xi’an…

 Agra is only about 120 miles from New Delhi, but getting there and back demonstrates one of the major challenges of India— our guide mentioned– distribution.
 The 615 am Shabadti express was smooth, on time, complete with a free newspaper and a (mediocre) meal, and took two hours.
 It’s no wonder that India Railways employs 1% of the workforce.

-Coming home, however, was a different story.
+Coming home, by bus, however, was a different story.
 It took us about 5 hours, which included a dinner, and a 20 minute breakdown in Delhi, which ended with cars taking us back to the hotel around 10 o’clock, on a spectacular day that began at 5 a.m.

 The point of the 3 edifices might well be a reminder that, “What was, isn’t, and what is, might not be.”
 Isn’t that a nice yoga-like note to end this long day on!